mrilea/Study-Cards/README.md

 # Study Cards
 Users can create a deck, add, edit, or delete study cards, and study decks of cards.

+---
+## Features:
+ - create/delete decks
+ - add/remove/edit cards to/from/in decks
+ - view decks in a list
+ - select a deck to study
+    - flip through deck 1 card at a time, front then back
+    - this can be repeated as many times as the user would like

+## Technologies & Tools
+- JavaScript
+- HTML
+- Bootstrap
+- CSS

 ## Screenshots

 ### Home Page: